WINkLink Price Reaches $0.0006 (WIN)

-WINkLink (CURRENCY:WIN) traded 4.6% lower against the US dollar during the 24 hour period ending at 17:00 PM E.T. on October 6th.
-WINkLink has a market cap of $454.36 million and approximately $388.92 million worth of WINkLink was traded on exchanges in the last 24 hours.
-One WINkLink coin can currently be purchased for approximately $0.0006 or 0.00000001 BTC on major exchanges.
-In the last seven days, WINkLink has traded up 50.7% against the US dollar.
+WINkLink (CURRENCY:WIN) traded 0.2% higher against the dollar during the 1 day period ending at 7:00 AM E.T. on October 10th.
+One WINkLink coin can currently be bought for $0.0006 or 0.00000001 BTC on major exchanges.
+During the last week, WINkLink has traded 21.8% higher against the dollar.
+WINkLink has a total market cap of $434.80 million and $96.51 million worth of WINkLink was traded on exchanges in the last day.

 - stETH (Lido) (STETH) traded up 3.2% against the dollar and now trades at $3,479.19 or 0.06807369 BTC.